-The API Authentication Helper Plugin is used to retrieve tokens in order to authorise API calls.
-It is a useful tool in situations you wish to scan an API without scanning a corresponding web application, necessitating direct calls to the API to authenticate.
+The API Authentication Helper Plugin is used to retrieve tokens in order to authenticate API calls.
+It is a useful tool in situations where you wish to scan an API without scanning a corresponding web application, necessitating direct calls to the API to authenticate.

 How to Configure the Plugin